jamesots/maz/README.md

 When defining a label in a block, you can prefix it with an at symbol (@) to make it public.
 This makes it get declared at the top level instead of in the block's scope.

+Macros may have the same name as a label.

 Addresses
 ---------